 Beware of scams targeting those on the registry

-The culprits behind these scams are very clever and have been successful in duping registrants out of thousands of dollars.
-They know which emotional triggers are most likely to get the response they desire, and they know how to disguise their phone number so it appears that the call is coming from a local police department.
-Victims have also reported hearing background noise that sounded very much like a police dispatch center, which made it harder to question the legitimacy of the call.
+The culprits behind these scams are very clever and have successfully duped registrants out of thousands of dollars.
+They know which emotional triggers are most likely to get the desired response, and they know how to disguise their phone number or correspondence, so it appears that the call or letter is coming from a local police department.

-Remember, the police do not call people when there is a warrant out for their arrest.
-They just show up and arrest them.
-Also, the police will never demand a payment over the phone or demand that the person meet them somewhere to make a payment in person.
-If you ever receive a call claiming that there is a warrant out for your arrest or that you will be arrested unless you make a payment, do not share any personal information and hang up immediately.
-If you have any doubt, you can contact your local police department and ask them if they called you.
+Remember, the police do not call or write people when a warrant is out for arrest.
+They show up and arrest them.
+Also, the police will never demand payment over the phone, via letter, or demand that the person meet them somewhere to make a payment in person.
+If you ever receive a call or letter claiming that there is a warrant out for your arrest or that you will be arrested unless you make a payment, do not share any personal information and hang up immediately; if it’s a letter, ignore it.
+If you have any doubts, you can contact your local state police detachment and ask if they called you.